 It is important to recognize that alcohol and its effects vary between sexes, ethnic groups, and even amongst individuals.
 Women are less tolerant of the effects of alcohol than men.
 Alcohol is processed in the body through two enzymes (ADH - alcohol dehydrogenase and ALDH - aldehyde Dehydrogenase).
 The function of these enzymes varies among individuals, and some suffer worse health consequences than others drinking equivalent amounts.

 There is also a clear racial and ethnic difference in alcohol-related effects.
 The above factors must be considered, and individuals must judge themselves regarding their body’s ability to handle alcohol.
 Still, there needs to be a quantification system to know how much an individual drinks.
 Alcohol consumption is standardized (standard drink) in many countries.
 It is easier to calculate your consumption in standardized quanta or portions.

 The British Units system is easy, as the units can be calculated by Alcohol By Volume (ABV) mentioned in the beverage container and the amount consumed in mL as well as clear guidelines.

-Again, as mentioned earlier it is advisable to fix your own ‘dosage’ of alcohol as per your sex, ethnic group and tolerance level.
-Also, it is important to have 2-3 alcohol free days per week to reduce the chance of tolerance to alcohol which reduces the chance of dependence and excessive drinking.
-For example, for a man, it should be 50-60% per day (1.5-2 units) of the UK recommendation 3-4 days per week for instance.
+Again, as mentioned earlier, it is advisable to fix your own ‘dosage’ of alcohol as per your sex, ethnic group, and tolerance level.
+Also, it is important to have two to three alcohol-free days per week to reduce the chance of tolerance to alcohol which reduces the chance of dependence and excessive drinking.
+For example, for a man, it should be 50 to 60 percent per day (1.5 to 2 units) of the UK recommendation three to four days per week, for instance.